-I am appalled by how many conservative Christians hold that the theory of evolution violates the Second Law of Thermodynamics.
+I am appalled by how many people (mostly fundamentalist Christians in my experience, though there are probably others) claim that the theory of evolution violates the Second Law of Thermodynamics.
 This can be clearly shown to be false.
 Such an immense mistake about the implications of thermodynamics would be excusable if admitted as simple ignorance, of course.
 But when the claim is positively insisted upon over the objection of those who are actually knowledgeable about the subject, then it is clearly a sign of blatant bias and outright hubris.
 Such extremely careless thinking deserves to be called out and reasonably answered for the sake of those who might otherwise find it persuasive.

 The first thing we need to understand about the Second Law of Thermodynamics is that it is a very well-defined scientific statement, not a general philosophical idea.
 Things like the degradation of morals in society and the crumbling of civil empires are often compared to the Second Law, but no one who is knowledgeable and honest about the subject would call them true examples of the Second Law at work.